Acoustic Paint: Which Type Makes the Biggest Sound Impact?

 Paint Additives

-Some paints contain special sound-absorbing additives like perlite or ceramic microspheres.
-These additives create air pockets in the paint that help diffuse sound energy.
-Major brands like Sherwin Williams, Benjamin Moore and Behr offer paint lines specifically designed to improve acoustics.
+Some paints are formulated with sound-absorbing additives like perlite or ceramic microspheres.
+These additives create tiny air pockets that diffuse sound energy.
+Brands such as Sherwin-Williams, Benjamin Moore, and Behr offer specialized paints designed to enhance acoustics.

 Application Method

 How paint is applied also matters.
-Rolled-on or brushed paint typically has more surface area for sound to penetrate compared to a smooth sprayed-on coat.
-Multiple thin coats of paint tend to be more sound-absorbent than a single thick coat.
+Rolled or brushed paint leaves more texture, which increases sound absorption, compared to a smooth sprayed-on coat.
+Multiple thin coats are more effective at dampening sound than one heavy coat.

 Paint and Primer